digitalcraftsman/hugo-material-docs/exampleSite/content/getting-started/index.md

 [[menu.main]]
   name   = "Material"
   url    = "/"
-  weight = 0
+  weight = 1
   pre    = ""
 ```

 `name` is the title displayed in the menu and `url` the relative URL to the content.
 The `weight` attribute allows you to modify the order of the menu entries.
-A menu entry appears further down the more weight you add.
+A menu entry appears further down the
+ more weight you add.
+Weight should be at least 1.
 The `pre` attribute is optional and allows you to *pre*pend elements to a menu link, e.g. an icon.

 Instead of just linking a single file you can enhance the sidebar by creating a nested menu.
 This way you can list all pages of a section instead of linking them one by one (without nesting).